trezor-graveyard/trezord/README.md

 `build-essential cmake curl libcurl4-gnutls-dev libprotobuf-dev pkg-config libusb-1.0-0 libusb-1.0-0-dev libmicrohttpd-dev libboost-all-dev protobuf-compiler`

+or Fedora (as of 26) build dependencies:

+`boost-devel-static protobuf-compiler cmake gcc-c++ libcurl-devel protobuf-devel libusbx-devel libmicrohttpd-devel protobuf-static`

 Also you might need to regenerate protobuf files if you are using protobuf-3.x:

 ```